Tokyo CNN —

 The fire started at about 10:30 a.m. local time on Thursday.

-Kyoto Animation’s CEO Hideaki Yata told reporters the company had received death threats by mail, which had been sent to the police, and expressed sorrow that workers in the industry had been targeted.
+Kyoto Animation’s CEO Hideaki Yata told reporters the company has received death threats in the past through the mail, which are referred to police.
+He expressed sorrow that workers in the industry had been targeted.

 There was an outpouring of grief on Twitter on Thursday with fans of the studio offering their condolences.